Vegan Basil Pesto

 - Make your favorite pasta dish to go with this healthy pesto and enjoy!

-- You can substitute pumpkin seeds with pine nuts or walnuts for a fattier and creamier taste.
+- You can substitute pine nuts with walnuts for a fattier and creamier taste or pumpkin seeds for nut allergies.

-- If you don't like the taste of cilantro, you can substitute it with kale or spinach or just simply omit it
+- If you don’t like the taste of cilantro, you can substitute it with kale or spinach or just simply using more basil.